Python SDK

 print("Scraper ID:", scraper_id)

-Agent types
+Agent Types:

-"listing"Product listings, job boards, search results.
+"listing"Product listings, search results, directoriesmax_pages

 Rerun AI Scraper